Basic Education College

 The Basic Education College is a degree-awarding tertiary institute in Kuwait.
-It is one of the four colleges operated by the Government's The Public Authority for Applied Education and Training (PAAET) and is part of the nation's applied education sector.
+It is one of the four colleges operated by the government's The Public Authority for Applied Education and Training (PAAET) and is part of the nation's applied education sector.

-The College is affiliated with the E-TQM College, the world's first online school for the field of Total Quality Management (TQM).
+The college is affiliated with the E-TQM College, the world's first online Total Quality Management (TQM) school.

 The college provides teachers to the Ministry of Education as part of their drive to improve standards.